Search this site:

 Random Lighthouse Photo

-See a larger version of this picture.
+See a larger version of this picture

-A lot of people e-mail me asking why I am missing this lighthouse or that one.
+A lot of people e-mail me asking why I am missing certain lighthouses.
 It's not that I don't like them or anything like that.
-It's just that I haven’t had an opportunity to visit and photograph it yet.
+I just haven’t had an opportunity to visit and photograph it yet.

-What's new in the last 30 days...
+What's new in the last 30 days.